Dynamic Service Migration in Mobile Edge Computing Based on Markov Decision Process: Approximate Solution for 2-D Mobility

 In the approximation, the parameters of the distance-based MDP are chosen as $p_{0}=6r$, $p=2.5r$, and $q=1.5r$.
 The intuition of the parameter choice is that, at state $(i'_0,j'_0)=(0,0)$ in the 2-D MDP, the aggregate probability of transitioning to any state in ring $i_1=1$ is $6r$, so we set $p_0=6r$; at any other state $(i'_0,j'_0)\neq(0,0)$, the aggregate probability of transitioning to any state in the higher ring $i_1=i'_0+1$ is either $2r$ or $3r$, and the aggregate probability of transitioning to any state in the lower ring $i_1=i'_0-1$ is either $r$ or $2r$, so we set $p$ and $q$ to the median value of these transition probabilities.

 To find the optimal policy for the 2-D MDP, we first find the optimal policy for the distance-based MDP with the parameters defined above.
-Then, we map the optimal policy from the distance-based MDP to a policy for the 2-D MDP.
-To explain this mapping, we note that, in the 2-D hexagon offset model, there always exists at least one shortest path from any state $(i,j)$ to ring $i'$, the length of this shortest path is $|i-i'|$, and each ring between $i$ and $i'$ is traversed once on the shortest path.
-For example, one shortest path from state $(3,2)$ to ring $i'=1$ is $(3,2),(2,1),(1,0)$.
+Then, we map the optimal policy from the distance-based MDP to a policy for the \mbox{2-D} MDP.
+To explain this mapping, we note that, in the \mbox{2-D} hexagon offset model, there always exists at least one shortest path from any state $(i,j)$ to an arbitrary state in ring $i'$, the length of this shortest path is $|i-i'|$, and each ring between $i$ and $i'$ is traversed once on the shortest path.
+For example, one shortest path from state $(3,2)$ to ring $i'=1$ is $\{(3,2),(2,1),(1,0)\}$.
 When the system is in state $(i,j)$ and the optimal action from the distance-based MDP is $a^*(i)=i'$, we perform migration on the shortest path from $(i,j)$ to ring $i'$.
 If there exist multiple shortest paths, one path is arbitrarily chosen.
-For example, if $a(3)=2$ in the distance-based MDP, then either $a(3,2)=(2,1)$ or $a(3,2)=(2,2)$ in the 2-D MDP.
-With this mapping, the one-timeslot cost $C_a(d(t))$ for the distance-based MDP and the one-timeslot cost $C_a(e(t))$ for the 2-D MDP are the same.
+For example, if $a(3)=2$ in the distance-based MDP, then we have either $a(3,2)=(2,1)$ or $a(3,2)=(2,2)$ in the 2-D MDP.
+With this mapping, the one-timeslot cost $C_a(d(t))$ for the distance-based MDP and the one-timeslot cost $C_a(e(t))$ for the 2-D MDP are the same, because the migration distances in the distance-based MDP and 2-D MDP are the same (thus same migration cost) and all states in the same ring $i'=\Vert e'(t) \Vert=d'(t)$ have the same transmission cost ${c}(\Vert e'(t) \Vert)={c}(d'(t))$.